SourceCode/earthbound-battle-backgrounds/README.md

 - Use `[←]` and `[→]` to change layer 1.
 - Use `[↑]` and `[↓]` to change layer 2.

+If you edit the URL manually, you can also add/remove layers.

 The source code for the demo can be found [here](https://github.com/kdex/kdex.github.io/tree/master/earthbound-battle-backgrounds).

 ## Installation